 Increased freight costs, port congestion, and truck driver shortages have all contributed to a significant backlog in logistics.
 At Flowspace, we can help you identify alternative shipping options to meet changes in customer demand.
 Our order fulfillment services use a network optimization algorithm that pinpoints the closest warehouse to your customer base to limit costs and support on-time deliveries.

 Following any significant supply chain disruption, it’s a good idea to take stock of where the market demand is and how it may have shifted.
 In light of the pandemic, as an example, the increase of online ordering skyrocketed as businesses closed their physical storefronts.
 Now, as more people are working remotely and using technology to their shopping advantage, they want goods that meet their current needs.

 Certain categories have higher relevance now, such as at-home office equipment, exercise machines, and cooking supplies.
 Regularly reviewing data and insights from your portal will show trends in purchases and allow you to make more informed decisions about restocking or readjusting inventory.

 By streamlining efficiencies, new technologies will help companies lower their operational costs and be more flexible in their supply chain process.
 It promotes automating processes and accelerating business growth through data-driven decisions.
 At Flowspace, our technology and fulfillment solutions empower businesses to streamline and optimize their processes through the following:

-- Order Management – Coordinates order fulfillment by integrating all online storefronts and sales channels.
+- Order Management – Coordinates order fulfillment with online marketplace integration and sales channels.
 Users can view inventory levels, manage items, and create order reports easily, all from one centralized place.

 - Inventory Planning – Prevents stockout or overflow emergencies through real-time inventory visibility and low stock alerts, while also forecasting trends to plan for predicted supply chain disruptions and shifts in customer demand.